 Production data is your best training signal:

-- Log model inputs and outputs
+- Log model inputs and outputs at inference time

 - Collect outcome labels when possible